ewoodbury/lily58-keyboard/README.md

 ## Instructions
 - Download [QMK Toolbox](https://github.com/qmk/qmk_toolbox)
 - Open the application
-- Select the hex file (either Windows or Mac Version)
+- Select the hex file from this repository (for either Windows or Mac version of the layout)
 - Connect the left keyboard via USB and click reset button on keyboard PCB
 - Click Flash
 - Repeat with right keyboard